 Federal Direct Loans require a completed and correct FAFSA and other requirements.
 These loans are not based on your credit history unless you previously defaulted on another federal student loan or owe money for an over-award on a federal grant.
 There are two types of loans available: subsidized and unsubsidized.

 This is a low-cost option to help undergraduate students supplement the cost of their education.
-If qualified, you may be eligible for up to $5,500 depending on financial need and grade level (see chart below).
-Even though interest accrues on this loan, the federal government pays it while you are enrolled at least half-time in an eligible degree program.
-You have a six-month grace period after graduation, or enrolling less than half-time, before entering the 10 year repayment period.
-Note: Beginning with the 2012-13 award year this loan option is only available to undergraduate students.
+If qualified, you may be eligible for up to $5,500 depending on financial need and grade level.
+Even though interest accrues on this loan, the federal government pays it while you are enrolled at least half-time in an eligible degree program (enrollment must consist of courses required for your degree completion).
+You have a six-month grace period after graduation, or enrolling less than half-time, before entering into repayment.

-Read the new law for first-time borrowers effective on or after July 1, 2013.
+Read the law for first-time borrowers effective on or after July 1, 2013.

 This option is available to both undergraduate and graduate students, and it is not based on financial need.
 Graduate students may be eligible for up to $20,500 per academic year, and undergraduate students may be eligible for up to $12,500 per academic year (see chart below).
 Interest accrues at the time of disbursement.
 Typically, students defer the accrued interest until after they go into repayment in a process called “capitalization;” however, this will increase the balance of your loan.
 We encourage students to set up quarterly interest payments with their lender if possible.